qemus/qemu-docker/readme.md

       - 'c *:* rwm'
     ```

-    Please note that even if you don't need DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.
+    Please note that in this mode, the container and the VM will each have their own separate IP's.
+The container will keep the macvlan IP, and the VM will be reachable via the DHCP IP.

   * ### How do I boot with UEFI?